symbolik-ai/bootcamp/README.md

 With the `symbolik-bootcamp` activated, proceed to install LangChain using `pip`.
 Don't worry, you already have `pip` installed as it ships with your python installation from the previous step.

 1. Make sure the `virtualenv (symbolik-bootcamp)` is activated and that you're `cd`'ed into the `symbolik` folder.
-2. Use the official release and install all integrations.
+2. Use the official release and install just the bare minimum requirements.

 https://python.langchain.com/docs/get_started/installation
 <br>